You're pledging to donate if the project hits its minimum goal and gets approved. If not, your funds will be returned.

 2. Publication difficulties

-Mitigation: Focus on empirical measurements first, theoretical interpretation second.
-Measurements can be validated independent of theoretical framing.
+Mitigation: We prioritize empirical measurement over theoretical claims.
+Our activation pattern analysis can be validated independent of theoretical framing.

 3. Mycelium platform technical challenges